Wednesday, May 16, 2007

 A Yom Yerushalayim tradition

-It's Yom Yerushalayim... the anniversary of Jerusalem being reunified during the Six Day War.
+It's Yom Yerushalayim today... the anniversary of Jerusalem being reunified during the Six Day War.

-This a wonderful translation that was done by IsraCast*.
-I strongly recommend that those who understand Hebrew go to their site and click the yellow link in the upper left hand corner and listen to the recording.
+This a pretty fair translation that was done by IsraCast*.
+I strongly recommend that those who understand Hebrew go to their site and click the yellow link (about a third of the way down the page in the middle) and listen to the recording.
 It might help to read along with the translation as the sound quality is sketchy.

-To properly appreciate this you need to imagine being somewhere in Israel at the time listening to this broadcast over your radio at home... or wherever your reserve unit was stationed at that moment.
+To properly appreciate this you need to imagine being somewhere in Israel at the time, listening to this broadcast over your radio at home (perhaps in a bomb shelter)... or wherever your reserve unit was stationed at that moment.
 Go get the tissues before you start listening!

 Colonel Motta Gur [on loudspeaker]: All company commanders, we’re sitting right now on the ridge and we’re seeing the Old City.
 Shortly we’re going to go in to the Old City of Jerusalem, that all generations have dreamed about.
 We will be the first to enter the Old City.
 Eitan’s tanks will advance on the left and will enter the Lion’s Gate.
 The final rendezvous will be on the open square above.